 (Flückiger M., Frank Steffen F. et al 2017)

-Rhodesian ridgebacks are also affected with spondylosis, which is a degenerative spinal condition.
-Rhodesian ridgebacks with a LTV appear to have greater predisposition for spondylosis than the ones without it.
-In the group of 253 Rhodesian ridgebacks with any LTV score 25 (9,9%) had also spondylosis.
-7/253 had no scoring for spondylosis, mostly because of being too young at time of the radiographing.
-Dogs with LTV1-LTV4 seem to have double risk of spondylosis compared to dogs without.
-However the group of 25 dogs is yet too small to make conclusions and more data must be collected.
-If the dog is seemingly in discomfort and has both LTV and spondylosis it might be difficult to differentiate which one is causing clinical symptoms.
+However the amount of dogs is yet too small to make conclusions and more data must be collected.
+If the dog is seemingly in discomfort and has both LTV and spondylosis, it might be difficult to differentiate which one is causing clinical symptoms.

 The gene pool is globally small, and it’s probable that the situation is the same globally considering the spine health.
 The material in Finland represents lines around the world and “I don’t have it in my lines” definitely doesn’t suite here.
 If you haven’t screened, you don’t know if your dog has it not.

-Finnish Kennel Club has offered the LTV scoring from 2013, and since 2018 it has been mandatory to examine all Rhodesian ridgebacks used in breeding.
-In October 2020 there was 306 Rhodesian ridgebacks with a LTV scoring in Finland.
-The estimated size of the breed is 861 (2019) dogs which means that 30% of the Rhodesian ridgebacks has a LTV score.
+Finnish Kennel Club has offered the LTV scoring from 2013, and since 2018 it has been mandatory to examine all Rhodesian Ridgebacks used in breeding.
+In June 3rd 2023 there was 487 Rhodesian Ridgebacks with a LTV scoring in Finland, and 35% of examined dogs have some grade of LTV.

-35,9% had some grade of the LTV (LTV1-LTV4).
-6 or 8 lumbar vertebras is not scored as the LTV in any other country but Finland.
-The prevalence of the LTV1-LTV3 is 27,5%.
+6 or 8 lumbar vertebras is not scored as LTV in any other country but Finland.
+The prevalence of the LTV1-LTV3 is 28%.

 References and must read: